outofcoffee/imposter/README.md

 # Imposter: A scriptable, multipurpose mock server [![Build Status](https://travis-ci.org/outofcoffee/imposter.svg?branch=master)](https://travis-ci.org/outofcoffee/imposter)

 Decouple your integration tests from the cloud/various back-end systems.
 Imposter is a mock server with a suite of plugins.
-It also allows you to write Groovy scripts to customise its behaviour.
+Respond using static files, or write Groovy scripts to customise its behaviour.
+For maximum control, you can write your own plugins.

 ## Plugins